 After Francis Scott Key Bridge collapses into river, Baltimore residents "can't believe it's gone"

 A large container ship struck a column of the bridge around 1:30 a.m., fire department spokesman Kevin Cartwright said.
-There are at least seven people but up to 20 people in the water and a mass casualty response is underway.
+There are at least six people unaccounted for, and a massive search and rescue effort is underway.

 Footage obtained by WJZ shows a fiery explosion before the collapse, in which a ship appears to hit a strut of the bridge.